 Snowden also revealed that US intelligence agencies had spied on the governments of its closest allies, and bugged their embassies.
 German Chancellor Angela Merkel accused the Amercians of monitoring her cell phone, and demanded an explanation.
 It turned out that the NSA had been monitoring the phones of 35 world leaders, according to The Guardian.

-How many of those free Google apps are you running?
-The more apps you use, the more the giant knows about you.
-Just take a look at this infographic, but even if you only use Google’s search engine, the company knows more about you than you’re likely comfortable with.
+You know, the more apps you use, the more Google knows about you.
+Just take a look at this infographic.
+Even if you only use Google’s search engine, the company knows more about you than you’re likely comfortable with.

 Image source: the intercept.com